wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 3.3.2 =
+* Fix: Catch type errors on properties hydration for Backup Metadata and other backup related tasks. #3072

 = 3.3.1 =
 * Fix: Handle warnings when unable to unserialize serialized data during cloning. #3004